atilapaes/leetcode-sql50/README.md

 # leetcode-sql50
-The SQL 50 exercises from LeetCode
+The SQL 50 exercises from LeetCode.com